Marketcircle/logger_psql/README.md

 LoggerPSQL is a Logger backend that emits the logs to a PostgreSQL Repo.

+** Added some customizations that's pretty unique to us.
+It would be nice if we could generalize and publish... **

 ## Installation

 Add `logger_psql` to your list of dependencies in `mix.exs`: